What is DSIP?

 DSIP allows low states of stress in the human body by decreasing basal corticotrophin level and at the same time blocking its release.
 It means a reduction of the alert system of the brain and a state of general relaxation, which could be useful in some cases of insomnia, but not for a daily lifestyle, that requires some grade of general alert.

-Humans can benefit from DSIP through the stimulation of a released hormone of somatoliberin growth hormone and promoting cell reproduction and regeneration by the release of somatotrophin growth hormone.
+Humans can benefit from DSIP through the stimulation of a released hormone of somatoliberin growth hormone and be promoting cell reproduction and regeneration by the release of somatotrophin growth hormone.

 DSIP inhibits secretion of somatostatin, which at the same time is in charge of insulin inhibition and glucagon secretion.
-Because of that, DSIP helps the body to get strength, regulate glucose, and promote the metabolic utilization of nutrients.
+Because of that, DSIP helps the body to get stronger, regulate glucose, and promote the metabolic utilization of nutrients.

-In the physiological area, DSIP acts limiting the stress, controls the body temperature and in case of hypothermia, it can alleviate it.
+In the physiological area, DSIP acts limiting the stress controls the body temperature and in case of hypothermia, it can alleviate it.
 In addition, it regulates the blood pressure and even the myocardial contraction.
 It has antioxidant effects and it promotes a deep resting by increasing the slow-wave sleep.